Monty/IMDb_xref/README.md

 The "All names" section contains all rows with a match for **any** term.
 It can be quite long for complex queries.

-The "Duplicated names" section contains only rows with names found in more than one show.
+The "Multiply occurring names" section contains only rows with names found in more than one show.
 It can be empty.

-The "-s" (summarize) switch hides the "All names" section.
-The "-a" (All) switch hides the "Duplicated names" section.
+The "-m" (multiples) switch hides the "All names" section.
+The "-a" (All) switch hides the "Multiply occurring names" section.
 Running the example queries with and without those two switches will give you an understanding of when they are useful.

 ### Make your own queries

 Experiment.
 The results from one query may reveal information that leads to further queries.
-For example, `./xrefCast.sh actor actress` will list all actors and actress, and "Duplicated names" will contain only people who appeared in more than one show.
+For example, `./xrefCast.sh actor actress` will list all actors and actress, and "Multiply occurring names" will contain only people who appeared in more than one show.
 (*Use "-s" to skip the longer list.*)

 ***Protip***: Create a more flexible **xref** command that can be run from any